SagarGurnani/code-check/README.md

 # Configuration
 Present in /node_modules/code-check/restrictedKeyword.json.

-Enter keywords to search for in your JavaScript code, in 'keyWords[]'.
+Enter keywords to search for in your JavaScript code, in 'keyWords[]'.<br>
-Enter keywords to search for sensitive filenames, in 'keyFiles[]'.
+Enter keywords to search for sensitive filenames, in 'keyFiles[]'.<br>
 Enter files to be ignored for sensitive content in 'ignored[]'.

 Some defaults have been set up.